 At most locations, the library collections are open for browsing.

-The Latin American and Caribbean Collection and Map and Imagery Library Collection in the Smathers Library and the collections at the Health Science Center Library are inaccessible in the Fall semester, and those locations are offering holds pickup services.
+The Latin American and Caribbean Collection and Map and Imagery Library Collection in the Smathers Library and the collections at the Health Science Center Library are inaccessible and those locations are offering holds pickup services.
 To learn more about requesting books from Health Science Center and the Smathers Library locations, please visit the following sites:

 - Smathers Library (Latin American and Caribbean Collection and Map and Imagery Library Collection)